Back to the web ringBack to the web ring

 Notes

-Soon after the 1980 studio album Tangram was finished TD began the work on the soundtrack for the Michael Mann film Thief starring James Caan, Tuesday Weld, Robert Prosky and Willie Nelson (the UK title of the movie was Violent Streets, the German title was Der Einzelgänger, the French title was Le Solitaire).
+Soon after the 1980 studio album Tangram was finished TD began the work on the soundtrack for the Michael Mann film Thief starring James Caan, Tuesday Weld, Robert Prosky and Willie Nelson (the UK title of the movie was Violent Streets, the German title was Der Einzelgänger, and the French one was Le Solitaire).
 William Friedkin, director of Sorcerer had recommended TD's music to Michael Mann.
-In the 1981 Electra/Asylum press release for Exit Edgar Froese stated: "It was a pleasure because we had a finished film to work from.
-When we did Sorcerer we created the music before a foot of the film had been shot.
-The exotic and shifting moods of Thief fitted in perfectly with the kind of music we played.
-Making the soundtrack allowed us to play around in the studio a bit and create a piece of music we thought would fit the picture like a glove, yet would also stand on its own."

 Thief was the second big Hollywood film that TD worked on after Sorcerer.
 Michael Mann was professionally prepared and knew precisely what he wanted.
 Up to this point, no one had ever used a sequencer for this category of movies.
 Sorcerer, which was the first film in which sequencers appeared, took place in very strange primeval forest.
 Many people did not even really notice the exotic music.
 But Thief took place in a normal thriller setting -- here the music was once unusual.
 This score was and is one of the most unusual of its kind for American film, and TD received many offers after.
 Michael Mann, who the band later worked for on The Keep, really helped TD quite a lot on the way when he offered this film to them.

-In 2001 the movie was shown at the Film Festival Brauschweig in presence of Johannes Schmoelling.
+In 2001 the movie was shown at the Film Festival Braunschweig in presence of Johannes Schmoelling.

-In 2004 the soundtrack was released in its second version, featuring the original US track listing, on CD for the first time by the amibitioned label Wounded Bird Records, but they had some bad luck: The first pressing featured the same tracks as the Virgin release, as WEA had sent them the Virgin masters instead the Elektra masters by mistake.
+In 2004 the soundtrack was re-released by the label Wounded Bird Records, featuring the original US track listing on CD for the first time.
+Unfortunately, the ambitioned label had some bad luck: The first pressing featured the same tracks as the Virgin release, as WEA had sent them the Virgin masters instead the Elektra masters by mistake.
 For the second pressing the track Igneous was cut out instead of Beach Scene.
 Both mispressing have been redrawn and were finally replaced by a correct pressing featuring the original track listing.
 According to Wonded Bird, only 67 units of the first pressing got to the public.
 All three pressings can be distinguished by the colour of the disc (see below).

 Releases